CyberDeckStore/Bash_Scripts/Off-Grid/README.md

 ## Example File Structure
 This is a basic overview of how the file structure is expected to be setup on the External Hard Drive.

+We used a M.2 NvME 1Tb drive connected via a USB 3.0 reader.
+I named our drive "Off Grid" as seen in the examples.

 Folders in root of drive:
 * web (Name folders after URL of downloaded site, ex: "www.survivorlibrary.com")
 * files (Folders here are offered as downloadable via HTTP)